open-contracting/sample-data/real-examples/README.md

 * ```validate.py```: validates releases against the v1.1 schema.
 This script adds a new top-level property called `validationErrors` to each release, storing details of any validation errors.
 Run with `python validate.py -f path/to/releases`.
 * ```merge_releases.py```: merge releases into records.
 This script adds a new top-level property called `validationErrors` to each release, storing details of any validation errors.
 Run with `python merge_releases.py --filepath path/to/releases  --outfilepath path/to/records`.

-You can then upload your validated, updated releases and records to the OCDS AWS bucket, in order to run queries against them.
-For example:
+You can then upload files to BigQuery, as described in the `tools` directory.

-    aws s3 sync australia/new-south-wales/all/releases s3://ocds1/releases --exclude '.DS_Store' --exclude '.keep'